ratel-enclave/ratel-sdk/README.md

 -----------------------------------------
 Follow the instructions in the [linux-sgx-driver](https://github.com/01org/linux-sgx-driver) project to build and install the Intel(R) SGX driver.

-Build the Ratel SGX SDK Package
+Build the Intel(R) SGX SDK Package
 -------------------------------------------------------
 ### Prerequisites:
 - Ensure that you have one of the following required operating systems: